FlorenceNway/book-ui/README.md

 ### Tech Stack

-- built by NodeJS
+- ReactRedux
-- store data in mongoDB
-- frameworks used by Express and Mongoose

 ### Functinality

-Storage data in database

-- registered users
-- book data added from UI
+- able to add new book
+- able to register new user
+- login available for existing user
+- accessible books list after login